An analogue of Vosper's Theorem for Extension Fields: Concluding Comments

 \item What is the minimum dimension of the square of a Sidon space~?
 This question is quite intriguing and very much open even in the case of finite fields.
 It is likely that the upper bound claimed in Theorem \ref{Theorem main} is far from tight, and that it would be possible to greatly improve it by pursuing the Delsarte methodology further.
 For finite fields this would yield a lower bound on the minimum dimension of the square of a Sidon space that improves upon Theorem~\ref{thm:sidon}.

 \item The central question left open is that of a complete characterisation of the critical spaces achieving equality in the Cauchy-Davenport inequality of Theorem~\ref{thm:Cauchy}.
-The example at the end of section~\ref{sec:sidon} shows that it is not true for all base fields that all such pairs $\{S,T\}$ of spaces have bases in geometric progression whenever $\dim(S),\dim(T), \codim(ST) \geq 2$.
-We also note that for finite non-separable extensions, the methods of this paper break down completely. \end{itemize}
+The example at the end of section~\ref{sec:sidon} shows that it is not true for all base fields that all such pairs $\{S,T\}$ of spaces have bases in geometric progression whenever $\dim(S),\dim(T), \codim(ST) \geq 2$. \end{itemize}

-\paragraph{{\bf Acknowledgement.}} We are indebted to Jean-Marc Couveignes, Alain Couvreur and Qing Liu for valuable comments.
+\paragraph{{\bf Acknowledgements.}} We are indebted to Vincent Beck, Jean-Marc Couveignes, Alain Couvreur and Qing Liu for valuable comments.